-After all, big part of the what makes self-publishing so attractive is that authors retain all creative freedom over their work.
-This means it is up to you, and you only, to choose your cover designer and brief them properly.
-As in any other creative business relationship, the briefing process is the most important part of the collaboration.
-A good brief will save you and your book designer both time and money.
+A big part of what makes self-publishing so attractive to authors is retaining all creative freedom over their own work.
+That means it is up to you, and you only, to choose your cover designer and brief them properly.
+Here's how.